 - Being open and honest with the kids is paramount.
 No matter how young they are, you can be honest and share with them in language that they’ll understand.

 - Tell them why.
 Don’t just say yes or no. Explain the reasons behind your decisions, why you’re doing the Whole30 meal plan in the first place and why they’re doing it too.

 - Include the kids in the process.
-Ask them what they’d like for dinner.
-Ask them what vegetables they’d like from the store.
-Ask them what fruit they’d like for breakfast.
+Ask them what they’d like for dinner; what vegetables they’d like from the store; what fruit they’d like for breakfast.
 Ask them if they want regular potatoes or sweet potatoes.
 Ask them if they want almond butter or ranch dressing to dip their snack in.
 The more you ask, they more they’ll feel included and the more they’ll be okay with doing the meal plan (not diet!).